nuriel77/goshimmer-playbook/README.md

 #### Certificate Security Warning
 *NOTE* You can safely ignore the browser's warning about the certificate, as a self-signed one has been generated during the installation.

+If you'd like to add a valid HTTPS/TLS certificate use `gosc` to request a certificate for your node.
+You must have a DNS A record pointing to your node's IP.

 ### Spam Test
 If you've enabled the spammer plugin (e.g. via `gosc`) you can start or stop spamming from the commandline.